k8ssandra/k8ssandra/docs/content/en/tasks/scale/_index.md

 ...
 ```

-After the new nodes are up and running, `nodetool cleanup` should run on all of the nodes except the new ones to remove keys and data that no longer belong to those nodes.
-There is no need to do this manually.
-The cass-operator deployment, which again is installed with K8ssandra, automatically runs `nodetool cleanup` for you.
+After the new nodes are up and running, `nodetool cleanup` should run on all of the nodes except the
+new ones to remove keys and data that no longer belong to those nodes.
+There is no need to do this
+manually.
+The cass-operator deployment, which again is installed with K8ssandra, automatically runs
+`nodetool cleanup` for you.

 ## Remove nodes

-Just like with adding nodes, removing nodes is simply a matter of changing the configured `size` property.
-The cass-operator does a few things when you decrease the datacenter size.
+Just like with adding nodes, removing nodes is simply a matter of changing the configured `size`
+property.
+Then cass-operator does a few things when you decrease the datacenter size (see below).

 ## Underlying considerations when lowering size values

-First, cass-operator checks that the remaining nodes have enough capacity to handle the increased storage capacity.
-If cass-operator determines that there is insufficient capacity, it will log a message.
+First, cass-operator checks that the remaining nodes have enough capacity to handle the increased
+storage capacity.
+If cass-operator determines that there is insufficient capacity, it will log a
+message.
 Example:

 ```text
 Not enough free space available to decommission. my-k8ssandra-dc1-default-sts-3 has 12345 free space, but 67891 is needed.